kbaird/Fate-XSLT/README.md

     ./publish_fcs.sh some_character_file.xml

 for a Fate Core System character.
+Other publish scripts may be created for various alternative rule options from Fate System Toolkit or elsewhere.

 Output (currently just HTML) is rendered into the `out` directory.
 Validation is also available: